-Summer Coastal Adventure Camps for Teenagers
+Summer Coastal Adventure Camps for Teenagers - July 9th-13th

 We are offer exciting, rewarding outdoor coastal adventure education for youth ages 12-18.
 Kiwanda Kites Adventures combine one or more outdoor activities--like hiking, wall climbing, backpacking, kayaking, surfing, hang gliding, horse-back riding--all in one spectacular destination.
 Group size on our programs ranges from 6 to 10 and all of our trips have at least two instructors at all times.